blog

 Mortgage Insurance Requirements

 Mortgage insurance helps safeguard a lender in case you default on your loan.
-If you plan to get a conventional mortgage and pay less than 20% of a home’s selling price as down payment, you will need to get private mortgage insurance (PMI).
-Once you build 22% equity in the home, you longer need to make PMI payments.
+If you plan to get a conventional mortgage and pay less than 20% of a home’s selling price as down payment, you will need to get PMI.
+Once you build 22% equity in the home, you no longer need to make PMI payments.

 With FHA loans, while FHA insures your mortgage, you still need to pay mortgage insurance premium (MIP).
 You need to keep making these payments until you pay off your loan in full.